brantburnett/btburnett.com/_posts/2023-12-12-new-generics.md

 the generic code.

 One such constraint is the `new()` constraint.
 This requires that the type have a public parameterless constructor.
 With this constraint, you can use the `new` keyword to construct an instance of the type.

-For example:
+Apologies in advance for the contrived example, but I promise scenarios like this do come up in real development.

 ```cs
 public abstract class Vehicle